 Despite its heathland roots, Fulwell is a parkland course that’s laid out on well-drained ground.
 Mature trees flank the fairways, requiring accuracy from the tee and also length, especially at the 452-yard par four 8th, which calls for a solid drive and an accurate approach to a narrow green that’s protected by bunkers on each flank.

 Hole 9, a 163-yard one-shotter, is the standout hole on the front nine.
-It’s a genuinely pretty par three over water to a false-fronted, kidney-shaped green that’s well guarded by sand traps.
+It’s a genuinely pretty par three over water to a false-fronted, kidney-shaped green.

 The closing three home holes are also noteworthy, starting with the mid-length par three 16th which features a raised, almost pulpit-like green.
 The penultimate hole is a genuine three-shotter for most golfers.
 It measures 564 yards from the tips and is one of the longest in Middlesex, but perhaps Fulwell saves the best until last.

 Slade Lodge (the Course Manager's residence) and the 17th century clubhouse (formerly a farmhouse) provide the backcloth to the home green, but the drive must first negotiate the large trees which guard the opening to the fairway.
-A serpentine ditch cuts diagonally in front of the green before winding its way up the left side of the hole.
-An S-shaped bunker to the left of the putting surface also tries to thwart par on this final, challenging par four.
+A serpentine ditch cuts diagonally in front of the green before winding its way up the left side of this challenging hole.

 This parkland course continues to grow in stature.
 A charming array of golf holes meanders their way through tree-lined avenues, with excellently maintained fairways and fast but true greens.
 To get close to the hole, you need to either impart some spin on the ball or play a very accurately judged links style shot.
 Lack of commitment either way, is penalised!
 The greens are consistently good now and such quality and speed has unearthed the more subtle borrows in their design.
 I have played quite a few renowned courses this season - but I haven't putted on better greens.